MULE ACCOUNT DETECTION

 How Verafye Solves It

-Verafye connects the signals that mule networks leave across accounts, devices, identities, and transactions — building a real-time graph that exposes network structure and enables earlier detection.
-Investigation context is assembled automatically, giving fraud and AML teams the network evidence they need to act faster and document cases in a way that supports SAR filing and regulatory review.
+Verafye connects mule-linked signals across accounts, devices, identities, beneficiaries, and transactions, helping risk teams review suspicious relationship patterns with structured case context and evidence trails.
+Fraud and AML teams get the network evidence they need to act faster and document cases in a way that supports structured review and regulatory reporting.

 01